Kimon Georgiev: World War I

-Political career
+Early political career

 Military Union and People's Alliance

 The dismissal of Kimon Georgiev was followed by the purge of other key figures of the Union by the end of 1920.
 Despite the government's measures, the Military Union was gradually restored with the active efforts of Nikola Rachev, Damyan Velchev and Kimon Georgiev - the structure of the organization in the army was reorganized, with fewer people involved in its activities, but under a tighter conspiracy.

 His political career started in 1921, where he was one of the founders of the organization People's Alliance and kept ties with the Military Union.
 He also participated in the negotiation ties between opposition parties to create the Constitutional Bloc in 1922.

 1923 coup d'état

 He was one of the main leaders of the Military Union, which took participation in the 1923 coup d'état.
 He was also in the home of Ivan Rusev during the night of the coup.
 He was an active role in the unification of parties to create the Democratic Alliance.
 In October, he participated in the negotiations for the creation of an electoral coalition with the Bulgarian Workers' Social Democratic Party (broad socialists), and in the elections of 18 November he was elected deputy from the Sofia Rural Collegium.

 In April 1925, Georgiev attended the funeral of retired General Konstantin Georgiev, a deputy and chairman of the Sofia organization of the Democratic Union and garrison leader of the Military Union, and was wounded in the St Nedelya Church assault.
 In an article dedicated to Nikola Rachev, who died in the blast, he called the bombers "freaks" preparing a "death blow" against Bulgaria.
 Later that year, he was sent to Pirin as a government representative during the Incident at Petrich.